 Ears should be cleaned out periodically with a good ear cleaner and cotton ball.
 Hair grows inside of the ear and should be removed periodically.

 To clean out their ears, use an ear powder to coat the ear hair and then remove the ear hairs with your fingertips.
 You may also use a pair of tweezers or hemostat.

 This is a healthy breed and responsible breeders are trying to keep it that way through health screenings, DNA testing and other health tests.

 Some genetic issues that have been identified in the Bolognese breed include:

 These same issues have also been identified in many small breed dogs.

 Other problems, common to most dogs include allergies that cause itchy skin and ear infections due to hair in the ear canal coupled with their low hanging ears.

-Eye problems can also be an issue such as progressive retina atrophy (PRA) and cataracts.
+Eye problems can also be an issue such as progressive retinal atrophy (PRA) and cataracts.